r57zone/DSAdvance/README.md

 ## Possible problems
 • **The game sees 2 controllers at the same time (DualSense / DualShock 4 / Nintendo Pro controller or JoyCons and Xbox)**<br>
-If the game supports a modern gamepad well, you can turn off the Xbox gamepad emulation on the `ALT + Q` keys, if there are problems with the game, then you can hide this gamepad using the [HidHide](https://github.com/ViGEm/HidHide) program .
+If the game supports a modern gamepad well, you can turn off the Xbox gamepad emulation on the `ALT + Q` keys, if there are problems with the game, then you can hide this gamepad using the [HidHide](https://github.com/ViGEm/HidHide) program or try wireless.